mongodb/mongodbatlas-cloudformation-resources/cfn-resources/stream-connection/docs/README.md

 # MongoDB::Atlas::StreamConnection

 Returns, adds, edits, and removes one connection for a stream instance in the specified project.
 To use this resource, the requesting API Key must have the Project Owner roles.
+Note that Atlas Streams functionality is currently in [Public Preview](https://www.mongodb.com/blog/post/atlas-stream-processing-now-in-public-preview)

 ## Syntax